 I have now sampled more than 13'700 beers from 183 countries.
 I started back in July 1987 during a trip in Belgium where I realized for the first time that beer was not just a pale golden, fizzy and tasteless liquid.

 13'700 beers ?
 Jesus, you must be the guy who has sampled the most beers in the world !

 No way !
 Apart from some professional beer writers there also are many amateurs who have sampled more beers than I have.
 English beer tickers Brian 'The Whippet' Moore (49'100, December 2011 and nowadays over 65'000), Mick 'The Tick' Baker (37'000, December 2009) and danish ratebeerian Jan Bolvig (50'000, September 2017) are probably at the top.

 Beer ticking apparently began back in 1975 when Mick The Tick started with it.
 This activity has then dramatically increased with the growth of microbrewing and the creation of websites such as RateBeer, Beeradvocate or Untappd.

-Ratebeer lists 6 people (5 from Denmark and 1 from Finland) with more than 26'000 beers.
+Ratebeer lists 11 people (the top 5 ibeing from Denmark) with more than 25'000 beers.
 On this site, which started back in 2000, the number of raters having sampled more than 2'000 beers in one year is now higher than 50 !
 And the leaders are rating 5'500 to 7'000 per year !